nodejs/node-core-utils/docs/ncu-ci.md

 Commands:
   ncu-ci rate <type>        Calculate the green rate of a CI job in the last 100
                             runs
-  ncu-ci walk <type>        Walk the CI and store the failures ncu-ci url <url>          Automatically detect CI type and show results ncu-ci pr <jobid>         Show results of a node-test-pull-request CI job ncu-ci commit <jobid>     Show results of a node-test-commit CI job
+  ncu-ci walk <type>        Walk the CI and display the failures ncu-ci url <url>          Automatically detect CI type and show results ncu-ci pr <jobid>         Show results of a node-test-pull-request CI job ncu-ci commit <jobid>     Show results of a node-test-commit CI job